ChrisLisbon/QGIS_LinesRankingPlugin/docs/index.md

 ## Applications

 The plugin can be used to rank any linear vector layers.
-One of the most common cases in which it can be used is river network analysis:
+One of the most common cases in which it can be used is river network analysis (mainly - **stream ordering**):

 <img src="https://raw.githubusercontent.com/ChrisLisbon/QGIS_LinesRankingPlugin/docs/images/application.png" width="750"/>